apjanke/octave-jsonstuff/README.md

 JsonStuff is currently implemented as an Octave package for the `pkg` tool.
 The goal for JsonStuff is to be eventually merged into core Octave.
 After that happens, JsonStuff will continue to be maintained as a separate package to provide support for the Octave 4.x and 5.x release lines, at least until the Octave GUI for 5.x+ is fixed for macOS.

+## Soon to be Legacy

+In summer 2020, core Octave implemented jsondecode and jsonencode, and these will be coming out in Octave 7.x.
+So JsonStuff is soon to be a legacy package, useful only for older versions of Octave.
+At that point I'm going to put it in "basic maintenance only" mode and stop development on it in favor of contributing to the core Octave implementations.

 ## Installation and usage

 ### Quick start